mikaelhg/pxspec/README.md

 or the newline characters `\n` or `\r`, and terminated by a `"` quote character.

+> Let me repeat this for absolute clarity: You cannot include the quote
+> character in any user input strings embedded in the PX file, in any way,
+> shape or form.
+There is no way to represent user input quote characters
+> in the standard.

 You can break an individual quoted string list member into multiple rows, and this means semantically that you concatenate all quoted string list item parts which are separated by a newline.